Nuclear power in the UK

 The impact of UK nuclear on electricity prices

-In a typical business energy contract, approximately 15% of the power provided will have been generated by a UK nuclear plant.
+In a typical business energy contract, approximately 15% of the power supplied is generated by UK nuclear power plants.

-Therefore, the cost of nuclear power significantly impacts typical business electricity prices in the UK.
+Therefore, the cost of nuclear power has a significant impact on typical business electricity prices.

-Once nuclear power plants are built, they operate at a low marginal cost, significantly cheaper than gas-fired power plants that rely on a natural gas supply.
+Once nuclear power plants are built, they operate at a low marginal cost and are significantly cheaper than gas-fired power plants that rely on a natural gas supply.